 If the borrower is able to negotiate a short sale, the lender agrees to take the money from the sale proceeds — even though that sum is lower than the balance of the loan — in lieu of foreclosing on the home.

-Short sales were common a decade or so ago, when the housing crisis and Great Recession left many homeowners underwater on their mortgages.
-Since then, the percentage of short sales has dropped significantly, as housing values and employment have risen.
+Short sales were common a decade and a half ago, when the housing crisis and the Great Recession left many homeowners underwater on their mortgages.
+Since then, the percentage of short sales has dropped significantly, as housing values and employment rates have risen.

 During a mortgage foreclosure, a lender repossesses and sells a property to satisfy outstanding debt.